 On the face of it these watches are wrong.
 I initially thought they were Helvetia civilian watches with DH numbers added later, perhaps to deceive, the ‘3199 2’ cases and the case markings support this.
 However, they are all wrong in exactly the same way, they all have the same case, dial and hands and are marked in the same way.
 The DH numbers are the same style and within the same range following on from the Type 3 numbers.

 I think that Helvetia were short on materials and used a set of cases that had already been marked for civilian use and then added the DH numbers and fitted DH style dials and movements.
 This could also explain why the DH numbers are engraved rather than stamped as if the cases had already been delivered to Helvetia from the case maker perhaps it was easier to engrave the numbers rather than to stamp them on the back as usual.
 To me this explains why the watches are all exactly the same, if 'non-standard', and is more likely than a faker being able to get hold of a set of watches this consistent and then adding fake DH numbers that would happen to fit in with the Helvetia serial numbers and later hand style, not be within ranges with other Helvetia DH marking styles and also match the Helvetia DH pocket watch style of numbering.

-Two of these watches are also marked with United States military markings and so possibly not all of them were ever delivered to the Germans and instead Helvetia sold them to the allied forces who urgently needed wristwatches towards the end of the war.
+Some of these watches are also marked with United States military markings and so possibly not all of them were ever delivered to the Germans and instead Helvetia sold them to the allied forces who urgently needed wristwatches towards the end of the war.